History of Asia: Han dynasty

 The Han dynasty (汉朝 (漢朝, Hàn Cháo); 206 BC – 220 AD) was the second imperial dynasty of China, preceded by the Qin dynasty and succeeded by the Three Kingdoms (220–265 AD).
 Spanning over four centuries, the period of the Han dynasty is considered a golden age in Chinese history.
 One of the Han dynasty's greatest emperors, Emperor Wu of Han, established a peace throughout China comparable to the Pax Romana seen in the Mediterranean a hundred years later.
-To this day, China's majority ethnic group refers to itself as the "Han people".
+To this day, China's majority ethnic group refers to itself as the "Han Chinese".
 The Han dynasty was established when two peasants succeeded in rising up against Shi Huang's significantly weaker successor-son.
 The new Han government retained the centralization and bureaucracy of the Qin, but greatly reduced the repression seen before.
 They expanded their territory into Korea, Vietnam, and Central Asia, creating an even larger empire than the Qin.

 The Han developed contacts with the Persian Empire in the Middle East and the Romans, through the Silk Road, with which they were able to trade many commodities—primarily silk.
 Many ancient civilizations were influenced by the Silk Road, which connected China, India, the Middle East and Europe.
 Han emperors like Wu also promoted Confucianism as the national "religion" (although it is debated by theologians as to whether it is defined as such or as a philosophy).
 Shrines devoted to Confucius were built and Confucian philosophy was taught to all scholars who entered the Chinese bureaucracy.
 The bureaucracy was further improved with the introduction of an examination system that selected scholars of high merit.
 These bureaucrats were often upper-class people educated in special schools, but whose power was often checked by the lower-class brought into the bureaucracy through their skill.
 The Chinese imperial bureaucracy was very effective and highly respected by all in the realm and would last over 2,000 years.
 The Han government was highly organized and it commanded the military, judicial law (which used a system of courts and strict laws), agricultural production, the economy, and the general lives of its people.
 The government also promoted intellectual philosophy, scientific research, and detailed historical records.